ChrstphrHll/npc_gen/students/Rivik Connak.md

 ### Description
 - Triton Monk from Whyndiem
 - 3rd year Assault student in Elkenval
-- long curly auburn hair that's braided, Aqua eyes, and Olive skin
+- shoulder length wavy auburn hair that's messy, Aqua eyes, and Olive skin
 - Is Hearty and Neutral, and has Humanity as their ideal

 ### Organizations